DON’T MISS

 • A form of ID such as a passport.

-Further documents required for lorries and heavy machinery licences
+Further documents required for lorry and heavy machinery licences

-In addition to these criteria, licences for lorries, heavy machinery or any heavy vehicle required for working can also require a full examination from your doctor.
+In addition to these criteria, obtaining a licence to operate lorries, heavy machinery or any heavy vehicle might also require a full examination from your doctor.
 This is to make sure that you are physically and mentally capable of driving heavy vehicles.

 What is the cost of exchanging a licence in Switzerland?

-The cost of exchanging a licence in Switzerland is dependent on your county of residence and whether you require medical screening.
-On average, the cost of exchanging a licence ranges e from 80 to 140 Swiss francs, plus 20 francs for an eye test.
-If you require a driving test, you will have to factor in this additional cost for exchanging your licence.
+The cost of exchanging a licence in Switzerland varies depending on your canton of residence and whether you require medical screening.
+On average, the cost of exchanging a licence ranges from 80 to 140 Swiss francs, plus 20 francs for an eye test.
+If you require a driving test, you will have to factor in this additional cost.

-How long are Swiss driver's licences valid for?
+How long are Swiss driving licences valid for?

-Once you have received a Swiss driver’s licence, you are legally allowed to drive the vehicles you are qualified for.
-The licence is valid for a probationary period of three years if you have recently passed your driving test.
-If you have exchanged your old foreign licence, your Swiss licence is valid for life and must only be renewed once you reach the age of 70.
+Once you have received a Swiss driving licence, you are legally allowed to drive the vehicles you are qualified for without renewing your licence until the age of 75.
+If you recently passed your driving test, you are subject to a probationary period of three years, but otherwise your Swiss licence is valid for life and must only be renewed once you reach the age of 75.

 Renewing a foreign driving licence in Switzerland

-Renewing a foreign driving licence in Switzerland is not possible while you are a resident.
-If you have a driver’s licence that will expire soon, it is recommended that you apply for a Swiss one.
+Renewing a foreign driving licence in Switzerland is not possible.
+If you have a foreign driving licence that will expire soon, it is recommended that you apply for a Swiss one.

 Lost Swiss driving licence